4d/docs/docs/Project/components.md

 You can update dependencies at any moment, for a single dependency or for all dependencies:

-- To update a single dependency, right-click on the dependency and select **Update \<component name\> on next startup** in the contextual menu or in the **options** menu at the bottom of the Dependency manager window
+- To update a single dependency, right-click on the dependency and select **Update \<component name\> on next startup** in the contextual menu or in the **options** menu at the bottom of the Dependency manager window:

 ![check component](../assets/en/Project/update-component-one.png)

-- To update all dependencies at once, click on the **options** menu at the bottom of the Dependency manager window and select **Update all remote dependencies on next startup**.
+- To update all dependencies at once, click on the **options** menu at the bottom of the Dependency manager window and select **Update all remote dependencies on next startup**:

 ![check components](../assets/en/Project/update-component-all.png)

 In any cases, whatever the current dependency status, an automatic checking is done on GitHub before updating the dependency, to make sure the most recent version is used.